-Figure 65.
+Figure 69.
 Developing reinforcement lengths.

-- Upper levels of reinforcement may not be required to extend to the limits of the critical zone provided sufficient reinforcement exists in the lower levels to provide the FS_R for all circles within the critical zone as shown in figure 65. - Check that the sum of the reinforcement forces passing through each failure surface is greater than T_s required for that surface. - Only count reinforcement that extends 1m beyond the surface to account for pullout resistance. - If the available reinforcement force is not sufficient, increase the length of reinforcement not passing through the surface or increase the strength of lower-level reinforcement. - Simplify the layout by lengthening some reinforcement layers to create two or three sections of equal reinforcement length for ease of construction and inspection. - Reinforcement layers do not generally need to extend to the limits of the critical zone, except for the lowest levels of each reinforcement section. - Check the length obtained using chart b in figure 63.
-Note: L_e is already included in the total length, L_1 and L_B from chart B. - g.
-Check design lengths of complex designs. - When checking a design that has zones of different reinforcement length, lower zones may be over reinforced to provide reduced lengths of upper reinforcement levels. - In evaluating the length requirements for such cases, the pullout stability for the reinforcement must be carefully checked in each zone for the critical surfaces exiting at the base of each length zone.
+- Plot the reinforcement lengths as obtained from the pullout evaluation on a slope cross section containing the rough limits of the critical zone determined in step 5 (see figure 69). - The length required for sliding stability at the base will generally control the length of the lower reinforcement levels. - Lower layer lengths must extend at least to the limits of the critical zone as shown in figure 69.
+Longer reinforcements may be required to resolve deep seated failure problems (see step 7). - Upper levels of reinforcement may not be required to extend to the limits of the critical zone provided sufficient reinforcement exists in the lower levels to provide the $FS_R$ for all circles within the critical zone as shown in figure 69. - !
+Check that the sum of the reinforcement forces passing through each failure surface is greater than $T_s$ required for that surface. - Only count reinforcement that extends 1m beyond the surface to account for pullout resistance.

+- If the available reinforcement force is not sufficient, increase the length of reinforcement not passing through the surface or increase the strength of lower-level reinforcement. - !
+Simplify the layout by lengthening some reinforcement layers to create two or three sections of equal reinforcement length for ease of construction and inspection. - !
+Reinforcement layers do not generally need to extend to the limits of the critical zone, except for the lowest levels of each reinforcement section. - !
+Check the length obtained using chart b in figure 67.
+Note: $L_e$ is already included in the total length, $L_t$ and $L_B$ from chart B. - g.
+Check design lengths of complex designs. - !
+When checking a design that has zones of different reinforcement length, lower zones may be over reinforced to provide reduced lengths of upper reinforcement levels. - In evaluating the length requirements for such cases, the pullout stability for the reinforcement must be carefully checked in each zone for the critical surfaces exiting at the base of each length zone.